EvitcaStudio/IconPoint/README.md

 # IconPoint
 A point that exists inside/outside a virtual rectangle.
-The point's position inside/outside of the rectangle is maintained when the rectangle is rotated.
+The point's position inside/outside of the rectangle is maintained when the rectangle is moved/rotated.

 # [Documentation](https://evitcastudio.github.io/IconPoint/) 📖